skip to content

 See COURT - CRIMINAL MATTERS, Effect of criminal convictions, Duty to disclose charges proved, Criminal records, Spent convictions.

-Some convictions may affect license holders and registered professionals, and both charges and convictions may be assessed for the purpose of working with children checks and Working with people with disability NDIS checks.
+Some convictions may affect license holders and registered professionals, and both charges and convictions may be assessed for the purpose of working with children checks and Working with people with disability (NDIS) checks.

 License holders and registered professionals